EU Taxonomy Timeline

 💡 All companies covered by the scope of the EU taxonomy have needed to report on eligibility and alignment for these activities since 1.1.2023.

-Amendments of technical screening criteria and further additions of activities In November 2023, further amendments to the climate-related objectives were published as a new delegated regulation (EU) 2023/2485.
+Timeline for further additions of activities is following: Amendments of technical screening criteria and further additions of activities In November 2023, further amendments to the climate-related objectives were published as a new delegated regulation (EU) 2023/2485.
 These amendments update and correct several technical screening criteria and add further activities to the climate-related objectives.

-EU Taxonomy from 2024 and Onwards
+EU Taxonomy timeline from 2024 and Onwards

 The environmental delegated act was published in November 2023 and apply from 1.1.2024.
 With this addition, further 6 activities were added under the objective water and marine resources, 6 under pollution prevention and control, 21 under circular economy, and 2 under biodiversity and ecosystems.
 In addition, 7 activities were added under CCM and 4 under CCA.